cephard/NovaMed-Solutions/README.md

 ---

 # Executive Summary
-The profit margin has been high, averaging 81.97%.In 2023, revenue peaked at $5.80 million in July, while revenues for other years never reached $1 million in any month.
-The combined revenue of the bottom five drugs is less than the revenue of any individual drug on the top five list.
-Top-selling drugs such as Doxycycline and Ezetimibe have individual revenues exceeding $3 million.
-Canada and Australia contribute the largest share of revenue, with the majority of customers being seniors.
-Although most of the drugs were purchased directly by end users, the sellers' revenue was 7.4 times greater than the revenue from end users.
+The profit margin has remained high, averaging 81.97% over the years.In 2023, revenue peaked at $61.68 million, while revenues for subsequent years, such as 2025, only reached $2.88 million.Doxycycline was the highest-selling drug, generating a revenue of $3.53 million and a profit of $3.36 million, resulting in a profit margin of 95.10%.
+Other top-selling drugs included Ergocalciferol, Lisinopril, Clonazepam, and Ezetimibe, each making over $3 million in revenue individually.The bottom five underperforming drugs barely reached $1 million in revenue, with Metformin having the highest at $ 607.27 thousand and Warfarin having the lowest at $229.25 thousand.
+The majority of the bottom five drugs exhibited low profit margins below 35%, with only Prednisone achieving a profit margin of 77.85%.

+---

 ### Overview of Findings

 Below is the overview page from the Power BI dashboard.
 More examples are included throughout the report.